THE NOAA OCEAN ACIDIFICATION PROGRAM (OAP)

 2. Measuring the BIOLOGICAL RESPONSE of ecologically and economically important species

-3. Assessing the SOCIO-ECONOMIC IMPACTS of the changes and responses
+3. Assessing the SOCIO-ECONOMIC IMPACTS on human communities of ocean acidification

-5. Assisting to create and implement ADAPTATION STRATEGIES
+5. Assisting stakeholders to create and implement ADAPTATION STRATEGIES

 6. Coordinating and conducting EDUCATION & OUTREACH